299

 what's covered

-This tutorial will cover the topic of water pollution.
-We will discuss the impacts and sources of water pollution, focusing on the two types of water pollution: point and non-point source.
+In this lesson, we will cover the topic of water pollution.
+We will discuss the impacts and sources of water pollution, focusing on the two types of water pollution: point and nonpoint source.
 We will also cover several historical examples of water pollution.
+Specifically, this lesson will cover the following:

 1. Impacts of Water Pollution

-Increasing risk to human health, whether it be from consumption or recreation
+• Increased risk to human health, whether it be from consumption or recreational water activities

 2a.
 Point Source Water Pollution

-Point source pollution is more easily trackable and accountable because it is affixed.
-Examples of point source pollution would be:
+Point source pollution is easy to track and account for because it is affixed.
+The following are some examples of point source pollution:

 Landfill